Rudolph von Ripper

-Rudolph Charles von Ripper (January 29, 1905 – July 9, 1960) (born Rudolph Carl von Ripper, sometimes Rudolph Ripper), known as Rip or Jack the Ripper, was an Austrian-born American surrealist painter and illustrator, soldier and Office of Strategic Services agent.
+Rudolph Charles von Ripper (January 29, 1905 – July 9, 1960) (born Rudolf Karl Hugo von Ripper, or Rudolph Ripper), known as Rip or Jack the Ripper, was an Austrian-born American surrealist painter and illustrator, soldier and Office of Strategic Services agent.

 Life

 Early life

-Rudolph von Ripper was born in 1905 in Cluj, at the time in Austria-Hungary and now in Romania.
-He was the son of an Austrian baron and general who was the last aide de camp to Charles I of Austria.
-After his father's death and the collapse of the Austro-Hungarian empire, he ran away from home and worked in various jobs including as a coal miner and a circus clown, before studying art at the Kunstakademie Düsseldorf.
+Rudolf Karl Hugo von Ripper was born in 1905 in Kolozsvár, Kingdom of Hungary, Austria-Hungary (now Cluj-Napoca, Romania).
+He was the son of Baron Eduard Maria von Ripper (1857-1918), an Austrian baron and general who was the last aide-de-camp to Charles I of Austria, and Countess Clara von Salis-Samaden.
+He suffered from strabismus from birth, giving him very little vision in his right eye.
+He displayed artistic ability from a young age, drawing from the age of three, and became skilled in horse-riding.
+However, his lack of discipline frustrated his father, who placed him in the Austrian court as a page.

+After his father's death from cancer in 1918 and the collapse of the Austro-Hungarian empire, he left Austria and moved first to Innsbruck then to Berlin, where he worked in a saw mill, then as a circus clown.
+He then moved to Duisburg where he worked as a carpenter in a coal mine, giving him the funds to enable him to study art at the Kunstakademie Düsseldorf.
+He then briefly returned to Austria.

 Paris and the French Foreign Legion

-He then moved to Paris, where in 1925, aged 19, he joined the French Foreign Legion.
-He served in the Legion for two years, being deployed against the Great Syrian Revolt, where he was wounded in action.
+In 1923, von Ripper moved to Paris, where he painted, until financial pressure caused him to move to Lyon, where in 1925, aged 19, he joined the French Foreign Legion.
+He served in the Legion for two years, being deployed against the Great Syrian Revolt, where he was shot in the knee and left lung, and evacuated to Tunisia.

-Berlin, Shanghai and Mallorca
+Berlin, the Far East and Mallorca

-He then deserted the legion, and moved to Berlin, before traveling to Shanghai in 1928 as a filmmaker.
+In 1926, von Ripper deserted the legion, travelling via Austria to Berlin.
+Later in the year he travelled to the Far East as a filmmaker.
 On his return to Berlin in 1929, he began a relationship with stage designer Dorothea "Mopsa" Sternheim.
 She was also in love with surrealist writer René Crevel, who also had feelings for von Ripper, and for a time there was a plan for a ménage à trois; however, this did not come about, and Sternheim and von Ripper married on 17 December 1929.

-The couple settled in Berlin, where they were part of the decadent Weimar culture of the city in the early 1930s.
+The couple settled in Berlin, where they were part of the Weimar culture of the city in the early 1930s.
 However, at some point during the 1930s the couple separated and Sternheim began seeing other men and women.
 Around 1933, von Ripper traveled to Mallorca, where he produced anti-fascist drawings to the commission of the German resistance.